Reading Time: 7 minutes

 Wood Blewits (Clitocybe nuda) Flavor Profile

-Comparison to Other Mushrooms: Unlike many mushrooms that are primarily known for their umami, or savory taste, wood blewits possess a distinct taste often described as slightly perfumed or floral.
+• How they taste in comparison to other mushrooms: Unlike many mushrooms primarily known for their umami, or savory taste, the taste of wood is different and has often been described as slightly perfumed or floral.
 This sets them apart from more commonly consumed mushrooms, like button mushrooms, which have a milder flavor.

 Ecological Role